GENRE: Historical Epic/Love Story.

 Note: This exceptional video was filmed and produced by Jason Cochran and is presented with his consent.
 Jason is an award winning travel journalist, pop historian, and consumer reporter.
 More about him can be learned at his website: jasoncochran.com.

 Lisa Patterson had actually started filming, albeit in a manner whereby scenes would be shot in accordance to periodic production budgets provided by executive producer Jerry Wayne.
 There have been two production shoots completed thus far.
 One shoot was held on August 27th, 2017 (from the script, scenes 10, 14, and 44 were shot), at a rented house (located at 21 Homelani Place, Honolulu, HI, 96817).
 Scenes were shot both during the day hours and extending into the night.
 Another two day shoot was held on June 2nd and June 3rd, 2018 (when scenes 9, 23, 26, 27, 28 and an added church scene were shot).
 Shooting locations on those days included another rented house (located at 1931 Ventura Street, Honolulu, HI, 96822), the Epiphany Episcopal Church, the photography studio of Rick Bernico (located at 1154 Fort Street Mall, Ste 221, Honolulu, HI, 96813), and St. John the Baptist Catholic School.
 Actors involved have been Tim Jeffryes as Eli Patterson, Rebecca Lea McCarthy as Eleanor Patterson, Eli Foster as Henry Pinkerton, Ann Brandman as Evelyn Pinkerton, Jodie Kiyokawa as young Lisa Patterson, Alexander Dekker as young David Pinkerton, Frankie Enos as Emmeline Collins, Cassady King as Mean Girl 1, and Camille Perry as Mean Girl 2.
-Executive producer Wayne continues to seek continued funding and added scenes are expected to be filmed in continuing shoots.
 To identify the specific scenes listed click on the complete Lisa Patterson Script.
-Jerry’s sad passing (see In Memoriam), has temporarily halted this project.
+Unfortunately, Jerry passed away in 2020.
+His death halted this project.

 It was with great sadness that everyone associated with the Lisa Patterson project received the news of the death of its inspirational leader, Jerry Wayne (above), in September of 2020.
 Jerry’s distinctive voice was always a joy to hear as he would call everyone from time to time to give a progress report on finding supporters and possible investors, and in so doing he would always fill every conversation with his eternal optimism.
 Jerry dreamed big and, in fact, conceived the idea for Lisa Patterson literally from a dream in which he relived the moment when his childhood Asian nanny was taken from the family home and escorted by military police to Manzanar.
 Awaking from it, he felt compelled to pen a 70-page story in one sitting, and this then started it all.
 This treatment, along with ideas developed subsequently, would then be utilized to eventually write a variety of different screenplays.
 He first approached screenwriter Michelle Yang, who wrote the first version, and then YBS producer, Eric Nemoto, who subsequently wrote two other versions, the last of which is described on this page.
 Jerry then solicited the services of casting director and director, Renee Garcia, who helped Jerry cast and direct a number of test scenes as well as a conceptual trailer.
 Jerry loved Hawaii, and somehow, he also felt that the making of the movie would be associated with his desire to visit what he felt was his second home.
 In wanting a photographer to shoot test shots and promotional photos, he merely looked online for Hawaii photographers and picked out Rick Bernico (inset top left), owner of Hawaii Profiles, and this choice would prove to be extremely fortuitous.
 For Rick would not only handle the photography at production shoots initiated by Jerry in both Honolulu and Los Angeles, but he would also assist with the development of new story ideas.
 And every time Jerry visited the islands, aside from working on Lisa Patterson, a visit to a local luau for the two would always be on their itinerary.
 In short, the two became like brothers, and in Jerry’s passing, Rick has lost a very dear friend.
 Jerry Wayne was a man of big dreams, who had a very big heart.
 Two qualities that the world could definitely use more of right now.
 His departure leaves a great void for everyone.
 Yet, knowing Jerry, with his fervent commitment to see his dream come true and his irrepressible manner of winning people over, we suspect that he will somehow be sending whatever angels are necessary for his team to make Lisa Patterson a reality.
 Godspeed Jerry.
 We will miss you.